Zuccotto Fiorentino with Strawberries – A Florentine Dome Cake

 Chronicles of Zuccotto

-A tapestry of stories and legends follow this dessert.
-Its origins trace back to the 16th century, when it was presented during a grand banquet held in honor of Caterina de’ Medici, the esteemed wife of King Henry II of France.
-At that time, it was given the name “l’Elmo di Caterina” (Caterina’s Helmet).
-The Medici court architect, who was also an impresario of extravagant banquets and theatrical spectacles, crafted a showstopper dessert using a military helmet called Zuccotto and drew inspiration from the grand Dome of Florence.
-The true nature of this tale, whether fact or myth, intertwines the contributions of two Florentine luminaries: Filippo Brunelleschi and Bernardo Buontalenti.
+The stories that follow this dessert are as layered as the cake itself.
+Its origins trace back to the 16th century, when it was said to have been presented at a grand banquet honoring Caterina de’ Medici, the wife of King Henry II of France.
+At that time it was called l’Elmo di Caterina – Caterina’s Helmet.
+The Medici court architect and impresario of spectacular banquets crafted the showstopper using a military helmet called zuccotto as his mold, drawing inspiration from the great Dome of Florence rising just across the city.

 Recipe Steps at a Glance